LQ2-apostrophe/Facebook-URL-fix/README.md

 ```

 ## Version history
+### 1.4.1
+- Added two useless query parameters: `qsefr` and `lst`
+- Query parameter `notif_id` is now excluded for a special notification about the engagement of recent posts by current user.
+- Fix for links of albums contributed by more than one person.

 ### 1.4
 - Added support for all possible protocols that Facebook works on.
 - Added support for `http(s)://facebook.com` links.